AlibabaCloudDocs/smartag/intl.en-US/API Reference/ModifyCloudConnectNetwork.md

 |CcnId|String |Yes|The ID of the CCN instance.|
 |Name|String|No| The name of the CCN instance.

- The name can contain from 2 to 128 characters including a-z, A-Z, 0-9, periods, underlines, and hyphens.
+ The name can contain 2 to 128 characters including a-z, A-Z, 0-9, periods, underlines, and hyphens.
 The name must start with an English letter, but cannot start with `http://` or `https://`.

  |
 |Description|String|No| The description of the CCN instance.

- The description can contain from 2 to 256 characters.
+ The description can contain 2 to 256 characters.
 The description must start with English letters, but cannot start with `http://` or `https://`.

  |